noahlias/nc_view_vscode/README.md

 - 🎨 **3D Path Visualization** - Interactive Three.js rendering of toolpaths.
 - 🌙 **Dark/Light Themes** - Automatically matches your VS Code theme.
 - 📊 **Real-time Position Tracking** - See current X/Y/Z coordinates as you scrub through the timeline.
+- 🧮 **Sinumerik Macro Awareness** - Evaluates R-parameters and variable expressions so macro-driven programs preview correctly.
+See the curated programs in `examples/sinumerik_macro/` for ready-to-run samples you can use to verify macro behavior inside the viewer.

+## Macro programming samples

+Looking for quick Sinumerik-style R-parameter programs to verify the macro interpreter?
+Load the numbered examples under `examples/sinumerik_macro/` to work from simple to complex routines:

+1. `01_basic_square_pocket.nc` – A square-pocket routine that sets up toolpath dimensions entirely through `R` values.
+2. `02_drilling_array.nc` – A drilling grid that increments `R` values between canned cycles to mimic micro programming loops.
+3. `03_helical_entry.nc` – A helical entry move that derives radii from expressions involving multiple parameters.

+Each program is annotated so you can tweak parameters and immediately observe the effect inside the renderer.

 ## Usage